Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

-By Claim \ref{lem:sets}, there is no repetition in $E^-$ and, by Claim~\ref{cl:horn}, elements there cannot be returned as counterexamples.
-This bounds the number of \emph{positions} in the list to the number of possible negative examples (even though the same example can be appended more than once in a run, for each time this happens, there is another example in the list which replaced the old occurrence of this example).
-Then, the number of times Algorithm~\ref{alg:learn} returns a negative counterexample is polynomially bounded by the number of possible negative examples.
-This means that Algorithm~\ref{alg:learn} poses at most $O(2^{|\Vsf|})$ equivalence queries. \end{proof}

-Termination in exponential time is not a particularly interesting result since one could learn any CNF (using a regular equivalence query oracle) or its Horn envelope (using the Horn equivalence oracle) in exponential time simply by brute force.
-In the rest of this section, we focus on an interesting aspect of our algorithm which is termination in polynomial time in the size of the envelope of a non-Horn formula with polynomially many non-Horn examples.
+In the rest of this section, we focus on showing that our algorithm terminates in polynomial time in the size of the envelope of a non-Horn formula with polynomially many non-Horn examples.
 Termination in polynomial time if the target is a Horn formula follows from the fact that in this case the algorithm works as the one proposed by Angluin \cite{Horn}.
 As already mentioned, Angluin's algorithm may not terminate if the target is non-Horn (even if it has polynomially many non-Horn examples~\cite{DBLP:journals/corr/abs-2204-00361}, see Section~\ref{sec:appendix}).

-\begin{lemma} At all times, if $e_i,e_j\in E^-$ with $e_i\subset e_j$ then $e_i\subseteq\bigcap E^+_{e_i}\subseteq e_j$. \end{lemma} \begin{proof} By induction on the number of iterations of the main loop.
-The base case is trivial since initially $E^-$ is the empty list.
-Now suppose the claim holds at the end of iteration $n{-}1$, and the $n$-th equivalence query returns a negative counterexample $x$.
-If instead $x$ was a positive counterexample, then $E^-$ can only have been modified by removing some example, whence the universal claim still holds for $E^-$ after removal.
-Then either some $e_i\in E^-$ is replaced with $e_i\cap x$ or $x$ is appended to $E^-$ as the last element.
+So the interesting aspect of our algorithm is that it is guaranteed to terminate no matter if the target is Horn or not and if it is Horn (or `close to', meaning it has polynomially many non-Horn examples) then it terminates in polynomial time.